Entropy-based Discovery of Summary Causal Graphs in Time Series: Introduction

 \section{Introduction}

 Time series arise as soon as observations, from sensors or experiments, for example, are collected over time.
-They are present in various forms in many different domains, as healthcare (through, \textit{e.g.}, monitoring systems), Industry 4.0 (through,~\textit{e.g.}, predictive maintenance and industrial monitoring systems), surveillance systems (from images, acoustic signals, seismic waves, etc.) or energy management (through, \textit{e.g.} energy consumption data) to name but a few.
-We are interested in this study in analyzing time series to detect the causal relations that exist between them.
-We focus in particular on the summary graph, as opposed to the full time graph, as it provides a simple and efficient view on the causal relations that exist between time series.
-Figure~\ref{fig:full_vs_summary} illustrates the difference between a full time graph (left) and a summary graph (middle and right).
-The representation on the right emphasizes the fact that the causal graph is acyclic.
+They are present in various forms in many different domains, such as healthcare (through, {e.g.}, monitoring systems), Industry 4.0 (through,~{e.g.}, predictive maintenance and industrial monitoring systems), surveillance systems (from images, acoustic signals, seismic waves, etc.), or energy management (through, {e.g.}, energy consumption data), to name but a few.
+We are interested in this study in analyzing {quantitative discrete-time series} to detect the causal relations that exist between them under the assumption of consistency throughout time \citep{Assaad_2022} {which states that causal relationships remain constant in direction throughout time.} Under this assumption, one can replace the infinite full-time causal graph (Figure~\ref{fig:full_vs_summary}a) by a window causal graph (Figure~\ref{fig:full_vs_summary}b) defined as follows: \begin{Definition}[Window causal graph \cite{Assaad_2022}] {Let $\mathcal{X}$ be a multivariate discrete-time series and $\mathcal{G} = (V, E)$ the associated \emph{window causal graph} for a window of size $\tau$.
+The set of vertices in that graph consists of the set of components $\mathcal{X}^1,\ldots, \mathcal{X}^d$ at each time $t , \ldots, t+\tau$.
+The edges $E$ of the graph are defined as follows: variables $\mathcal X^p_{t-i}$ and $\mathcal X^q_t$ are connected by a lag-specific directed link $\mathcal X^p_{t-i} \rightarrow \mathcal X^q_t$ in $\mathcal{G}$ pointing forward in time if and only if $\mathcal X^p$ causes $\mathcal X^q$ at time $t$ with a time lag of $0\leq i\leq \tau$ for $p\ne q$ and with a time lag of $0<i\leq \tau$ for $p= q$. } \end{Definition}